camilamkp/camilamkp/README.md

-# Hi there, 👋🏽 , I'm Camila MK Piotrowski
+# Hi there, 👋🏽 , I'm Camila

 - 🔭 A curious **frontend web developer** based in Hamburg.
 - 👩🏽‍💻 MERN STACK